-We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$445.5 million (or approximately \$510.0 million if the underwriters' option to purchase additional shares from us is exercised in full), assuming an initial public offering price of \$14.00 per share (the midpoint of the estimated offering price range set forth on the cover page of this prospectus), after deducting estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from the sale of shares of our common stock that we are selling in this offering will be approximately \$509.8 million (or approximately \$583.6 million if the underwriters' option to purchase additional shares from us is exercised in full), based on the initial public offering price of \$16.00 per share, after deducting underwriting discounts and commissions and estimated offering expenses payable by us.
 We will not receive any of the proceeds from the sale of the shares being offered by the selling stockholders.